Malaevleo/dynamical_system_somatic_mutations_2024/README.md

             style: str = 'bmh'):
 ```

-You can see that all the parameters have their default value.
+You can see that all the parameters have their default values.

 To start a session you should specify a variable and connect it with class.